Socratic Dialogue

 Historical Context and Socrates

+Socratic dialogue originated in ancient Greece and developed profoundly through the works of Socrates, Plato, and Xenophon.
 In the 5th century BC, Socrates laid the foundation for what is now known as Socratic dialogue.
-He introduced a method that involved questioning to stimulate critical thinking and illuminate ideas.
 Unlike the Sophists, who often taught persuasive speaking, Socrates focused on the pursuit of truth.

 His dialogues were more than mere conversation; they were a gateway to philosophical inquiry.
 Socrates’ approach emphasized humility and acknowledged the limits of one’s knowledge, encouraging a deeper exploration of virtue and morality.